michael-land/material-ui-hook-form/README.md

 Additional props from [`React Hook Form`](https://react-hook-form.com/api#register):

-- `name` : string - name is required and unique.
+- `name: string` - name is required and unique.
 Input name also supports dot and bracket syntax, which allows you to easily create nested form fields. [`Read more`](https://react-hook-form.com/api#register)
-- `control`?: Control; - control object is from invoking useForm. it's optional if you are using FormContext.
+- `control?: Control` - control object is from invoking useForm. it's optional if you are using FormContext.
-- `required`?: string | ValidationOptionObject<boolean>;
+- `required?: string | ValidationOptionObject<boolean>`
-- `validate`?: Validate | Record<string, Validate>;
+- `validate?: Validate | Record<string, Validate>`

 Addtional props:

-- `naked`?: boolean - Hide label and helperText when true
+- `naked?: boolean` - Hide label and helperText when true

 ```tsx
 // Autocomplete